Lindsay Lohan’s Rep Says Paris Hilton Is Seeking Attention As The Feud Continues

 “#PathologicalLiar,” Hilton said in the comments, according to People magazine.

-In 2017, Hilton threw shade at the Mean Girls actress when a viral photo taken in 2006 showed Lohan, Hilton and singer Britney Spears having fun in a car on a girls night out.
+In 2017, Hilton threw shade at the Mean Girls actress when a viral photo taken in 2006 showed Lohan, Hilton, and singer Britney Spears having fun in a car on a girls night out.

-People reported that during an interview with MTV Australia, Hilton clarified that there was more the to photo that met the eye.
+People reported that during an interview with MTV Australia, Hilton clarified that there was more to the photo than meets the eye.

 “Actually, it was just Brit and I [going] out,” she said.
 “And then [Lindsay] chased us to the car and got in.
 She wasn’t invited.”